chlyz/i3ipc-dynamic-tiling/README.md

 + `i3dt_move swap`: Swap the focused window with the focused window in other container.
 The focus is kept within the original container.

+### Secondary container position

+It is possible to change the position of the secondary container:

++ `i3dt_reflect`: This command toggles the position of the secondary container between the right/left hand side and below/above of the main container.

++ `i3dt_mirror`: This command toggles the position of the secondary container between the right and left hand side of the main container.

 ### Monocle alternatives

 There are several alternatives the _monocle_ layout of `dwm` and `xmonad`: